Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/08 Discussion.md

 6. [cognitive interviews](https://files.eric.ed.gov/fulltext/EJ1272902.pdf)
 	1. have more interviews with others to see if they can understand the questions

+## Early Takeaways

+### Notes

+- Can mention generalizability?

 # Prose

+## Early Takeaways

+### Generalizability

+The DAO Index questionnaire was generally applicable to every DAO assessed.
+At most, one to two questions were considered inapplicable in the draft assessments.

 ## Assumptions and Limitations
 Our current work on the DAO Index, Version 0.9, faced the following assumptions and limitations: